Keir Starmer commits to do the ‘right thing’ and resign if fined by police

 But Labour argues the food was consumed between work events, meaning it was within the rules.

-Durham Constabulary ruled that Dominic Cummings may have committed a “minor breach” of Covid laws when the then-chief adviser to the Prime Minister infamously visited Barnard Castle in April 2020.
+Durham Constabulary ruled that Mr Cummings may have committed a “minor breach” of Covid laws when the then-chief adviser to the Prime Minister infamously visited Barnard Castle in April 2020.

 But the force said it would not issue him with a fine in line with its policy not to take “retrospective action” over the rules during the pandemic.